Jive-Faury/TouchDesigner_Tools/README.md

 # TouchDesigner_Tools
-Collection of TD's tools in development
+Collection of TD's tools in developement